-Let’s understand it by taking an example, the TRS gene encodes a protein called tyrosinase which is majorly responsible for the human skin colour.
+Let’s understand it by taking an example, the TRS gene encodes a protein called tyrosinase which is majorly responsible for the human skin color.

 (this is just an example, not the exact mechanism)

-Homozygous dominant alleles TRS1/TRS1 produce a dark skin phenotype which is very essential for the population living in the high-temperature area.
+Homozygous dominant alleles TRS1/TRS1 produces a dark skin phenotype which is very essential for the population living in the high-temperature area.

-While the homozygous recessive alleles TRS2/TRS2 produce a fair skin colour commonly observed in the population living in the lower temperature areas.
+While the homozygous recessive alleles TRS2/TRS2 produce a fair skin color commonly observed in the population living in the lower temperature areas.

-Those two conditions are wild type and called wild type alleles in an individual population.
+Those two conditions are wild type and called wild type alleles in individual populations.

 In addition to this, some phenotypes are governed by multiple alleles while some traits are governed by multiple genes.